SolderingArmor/eversa/README.md

     - Prints list of contract functions with all arguments.
 Static code parsers won't pick up contract's dynamic functions and reading ABI can be... frustrating.
 -   **test**
     - Wraps and runs test scripts.
+-   **new-seed**
+    - Creates a random seed phrase with an option to save it to file.
+-   **new-keys**
+    - Creates a random private/public keypair with an option to save it to file.

 ## Configuration